A-fethi/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 a function that capitalizes all words of a string.
 ## 7. Mozart composed his music not for the elite, but for everybody
 a function that encodes a string into 1337.

+<h1>Advanced_Tasks</h1>
+## 8. rot13
+a function that encodes a string using rot13.
+## 9. Numbers have life; they're not just symbols on paper
+a function that prints an integer.